 It would suit students who are already working and interested in a career in the retail industry and other personal contact and service industries or who are seeking a traineeship or part time work in the retail industry.
-At the completion of the course, students can undertake further study or to advance their retail career.
+At the completion of the course, students can undertake further study or advance their retail career.

 - NESA requires students to complete a minimum of 70 hours of work placement.
 Work placement is a mandatory component of the course and must be completed prior to the student's last HSC exam.
-Students who work in the retail industry may gain recognition of prior learning for their Work Placement. - To be eligible for this qualification you must successfully complete: 13 units: 8 Core, 5 Electives.
+Students who work in the retail industry may gain recognition of prior learning for their Work Placement. - To be eligible for this qualification you must successfully complete: - MEM10119 8 Units: 1 Core, 7 Electives - ME20422 6 Units: 4 Core, 8 Electives